-A few months ago the world was shocked when the WannaCry and Petya ransomware attacks crippled businesses and organisations.
-Some of them found that they had not taken any, or at least enough, precautions to be able to recover quickly from the attack.
-A notable example was Maersk, the global shipping giant, which could not ship containers for days.
+A few months ago the world was shocked when the WannaCry and Petya ransomware attacks crippled businesses and organizations.
+Some of them found that they had not taken any, or at least not enough, precautions to be able to recover quickly from the attack.
+A notable example was Maersk, the global shipping giant, which could not ship containers for days due to the attack.

-Just as attacks like these can happen to a computer network, they can also happen to your website.
-But it’s also possible that the harddisks in the server your website is running on break or that a power outage causes severe data loss.
+Computer networks are not the only ones at risk; these attacks can also happen to your website.
+But it’s not only attacks that are a threat.
+It's also possible that the harddisks in the server of your website are running on break or that a power outage causes severe data loss.

-And who hasn’t heard of people who have accidently deleted half of their website content without any means of restoring it.
-Unfortunately these things happen more often than you might think.
+And who hasn’t heard of people who have accidentally deleted half of their website content without any means of restoring it?
+Unfortunately, these things happen more often than you might think.
 An article written by Dell EMC found that 1 in 5 cases of data loss is caused by accidental user errors.

-Just think about how much impact it will have if your website is down for a day.
+Just think about how much impact there would be if your website is down for a day.
 It could cost you sales, result in unhappy customers and visitors, and possibly a pile of emails and calls that you need to answer.
-If your business or organisation relies on your website, you need to take preventive measures.
+If your business or organization relies on your website, you need to take preventive measures.
 The London Chamber of Commerce found that 90% of the businesses that suffered major data loss had to close down within 2 years.
-In case of such events backups of your website are a cheap insurance policy.
+In case of such events, backups of your website are a cheap insurance policy.

-When creating plans about your website backups, you first need to decide what data you need to backup.
-For a website in general this means you need the files that run your website, the database and any uploaded images, documents and videos.
+When creating a plan for your website backups, you need to first decide what data you need to backup.
+For a website, this generally means you need the files that run your website, the database, and any uploaded images, documents, and videos.

-Second, consider where to keep your backups.
+Secondly, you should consider where to keep your backups.
 It is best practice to create at least more than one copy and to store them at different locations.
-This ensures that if the server breaks with your website and the backup on it, you still have access to your data.
+This ensures that if the server breaks with your website and the backup on it, then you still have access to your data.

 In order to determine how often you need to create backups, you need to know two things.
-How often is the website updated and what is the risk of losing some of the changes since the last backup.
-If you have a website which only changes every other week, creating daily backups is probably unnecessary.
-However if you update your website regularly with important changes it could mean backups have to be created several times a day.
+How often is the website updated and what is the risk of losing some of the changes since the last backup?
+If you have a website that only changes every other week, creating daily backups is probably unnecessary.
+However, if you update your website regularly with important changes it could mean backups have to be created several times a day.

-Wherever possible automate the backup process.
-Software doesn’t forget to make backups where humans might at the end of a busy week.
+You should automate the backup process wherever possible.
+Software doesn’t forget to make backups while humans might at the end of a busy week.
 By automating the task you avoid the “I forgot” problem.

 Don’t assume your backups are good ones.
 Sometimes backups fail, so test them regularly to make sure you can rollback if you need to.